bulletmark/wordle-aid/README.md

                         exclude words with less than this number of unique vowels
-  -u, --unique          exclude words with non-unique letters
+  -u, --unique          exclude words with non-unique letters -s, --solve           solve to final given word, starting with earlier given
+                        words (if any)
+  -r RANDOM, --random RANDOM
+                        choose word for solver at each step randomly from given number (or %) of top candidates, default=1
 ```

 ## License